-If you did not receive a Dean's List letter, are pursuing a major in the College of Science & Mathematics, and meet the above criteria, please contact the Office of the Dean.
+Letters are usually not available for several weeks after the semester ends so please be patient.
+If you do not receive a Dean's List letter, are pursuing a major in the College of Science & Mathematics, and meet the above criteria, please contact the Office of the Dean.
 Your request must include the semester of eligibility, student ID number and contact information: full name, email address or telephone.
-Email your request to email@example.com.
+Email your request to firstname.lastname@example.org.

 *All other majors: please contact the college your degree program is housed in.
 You can review that listing at All CSUSM Colleges.

 The Dean’s Award in the College of Science and Mathematics is given to a graduating student who exemplifies the core values of research, creative activities and commitment to discovery.
 The student has not only demonstrated academic excellence, but has also shown a strong record of service to the college, the university and the surrounding community.

 Veronica Gandara, the 2018 CSM Dean's Award winner for outstanding academic achievement, graduated in May 2018 with a degree in Biological Sciences.
 Growing up in Sweden, Veronica’s father stressed the importance of a good education.
 Even though he never attended high school, he wanted his daughter to have a better life.
 Veronica was 12 years old when he died, and her dreams of higher education faded after his death.